Certified Targets

 }

-Each scenario can also declare a contract:
+Each scenario can also declare its own contract:

 JSON